google/docsy/README.md

 You can find detailed theme instructions in the example project under **Documentation - Getting Started**.

 This is not an officially supported Google product.
+This project is currently maintained.

 ## Cloning the Example Project